 Being in a role rut.
 Tina complained that her boyfriend Louis was cold and unemotional.
 Louis knew he had a lot of emotions but did not feel comfortable expressing them.
 After all, his father had had a hard life and he had never seen him become emotional.
 In fact, he remembers crying once and his father calling him a "sissy."
 Showing emotion was weak.
 He had to be strong.

-Diane took very good care of her boyfriend Tim.
-She did his laundry every week and even sometimes did his homework.
-Usually, she had her own work to do but she always put Tim first.
-Last week in fact, she handed in a paper late because she had been typing a report for Tim.
-The women in her family had always taken care of the men.
+Diane took very good care of her girlfriend Taylor.
+She did her laundry every week and even sometimes did her homework.
+Usually, she had her own work to do but she always put Taylor first.
+Last week in fact, she handed in a paper late because she had been typing a report for Taylor.
+The women in her family had always taken care of their partners.
 Diane was proud of that but she also wondered if some things were different for her because she was the first female in college.
-Sometimes she wanted to tell Tim to do his own laundry or papers, but she kept silent.
+Sometimes she wanted to tell Talor to do her own laundry or papers, but she kept silent.

 * We all learn and adopt certain roles based on our past experiences.
 Some of these roles are enjoyable and healthy.
 Others may be confining because they interfere with our activities and relationships.